Any period of growth is followed by a hardening phase.

 Like many tech firms, Amazon made several large layoffs.
 A leaner structure means that vendors must now take on more operational responsibilities.
 This requires a deep understanding of Amazon's rules, retail regulations and best practices.
 Not only that, but managing inventory, invoices, and product listings is time-consuming and labor-intensive.

 When calculating Amazon budgets ahead of AVNs, sales teams should include the headcount costs of supporting transactional, business-as-usual Amazon activities.
 Instead of committing more spend on advertising, it might make more sense to invest in automation that keeps products live, listings clean, and the flywheel spinning so that ad ROI is maximized.

 Being able to automate invoice shortage recovery (which can cost brands up to 5% of their sales) can deliver huge quick wins for boosting profitability.
-With tools like Autopilot, Amazon Account Managers can prioritize accomplishing their innovation goals, JPBs, and negotiations instead of being bogged down with housekeeping tasks.
+With tools like Profitero Autopilot, Amazon Account Managers can prioritize accomplishing their innovation goals, JPBs, and negotiations instead of being bogged down with housekeeping tasks.
 One of our clients, NAOS, used Autopilot to reduce their new product launch time from months to days.

 Watch our video below to hear how Profitero's product ecosystem provides an end-to-end approach to optimizing Amazon performance.